xrdocs/ncs5500/_tutorials/latest-qos-enhancements-onncs5700-ios-xr-7-6-1.md

 ## Introduction

 As explained in our previous article, the queuing model on NCS 5500 is Virtual output Queues (VoQ) based and it happens on the ingress NPU in the packet path.
-With IOS XR 7.6.1, there is a new queuing mode intorocued on NCS 5700 system where queuing is done on the NPU where the egress port belong.
+With IOS XR 7.6.1, there is a new queuing mode intordocued on NCS 5700 system where queuing is done on the NPU where the egress port belong.
 This improves the overall system scale in terms of QoS scale by restricting VoQ distribution and also allows better flexibility in terms of QoS functionality.
 This feature is applicable to NCS 5700 system with external TCAM.

 This new mode is called Egress Traffic Manager (ETM), and can be enabled on port basis while non ETM port behaves the previous way.
-This article will cover in depth explantion on the implementation and configuration aspects of the newly introduced ETM mode for QoS.
+This article will cover in depth explanation on the implementation and configuration aspects of the newly introduced ETM mode for QoS.

 ## Quick Recap of VoQ Model

-As the below diagram on and NCS 5500 (or NCS 5700) system, there are 8 VoQs per attachment point.
+As per the below diagram, The  NCS 5500 (or NCS 5700) system, there are 8 VoQs per attachment point.
 However, they are present at the ingress pipleine of the data path.
 Now, for a particular egress port/interface, traffic may ingess at any other port in the system.
 Therefore, the VoQ for the particular egress port is replicated on each ingress pipeline (NPU/LC) present in the system.
-The packets are forewarded to the egress port with exchange of credit messege from egress to ingress VoQ schedulars.
+The packets are forwarded to the egress port with exchange of credit messege from egress to ingress VoQ schedulars.
 ![voq-non-etm.png]({{site.baseurl}}/images/voq-non-etm.png)